mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-30-IAM-Operations-Monitoring-and-Governance-Capstone/README.md

 net localgroup administrators
 ```

-Observed membership:
+Observed direct membership:

 ```text
 Administrator
 ```

-The previously remediated `localadmin` account was not present.
+The previously remediated `localadmin` account was not listed.

-`MRTG\Domain Admins`, which appeared during the Lab 28 review, was also not present in the current output.

-The screenshot confirms the current state but does not independently identify which later policy or administrative action removed the domain group.
+`MRTG\Domain Admins`, which appeared during the Lab 28 review, was also not listed.
+The evidence confirms the current direct membership but does not identify which policy or administrative action removed the domain group.

 ![Local Administrator Membership Review](screenshots/lab-30-05-local-admin-membership-review.png)